4Ax-Technologies/pose_detector1/COCO 2017 subset database.md

 # Person_Pose database

 The database was built from a subset of the '__person__' class of the COCO 2017 database.
-One method for this is to download it via FiftyOne.
+One way to download a single class is to download it via the
+FiftyOne website where you can specify any class(es) that you require.

 ### Relevant classes ('person') from COCO 2017 can be downloaded from [__FiftyOne__](https://docs.voxel51.com/user_guide/dataset_zoo/datasets.html)
   using [__this code__](https://github.com/4Ax-Technologies/pose_detector1/blob/unpickme-patch-1/FiftyOne_download.py) as three splits.